MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 ---
-title: Oracle on Azure IaaS design area compute and storage
+title: Decouple from Oracle Exadata
 description: Review the design area for exadata-decouple of the Azure Well-Architected Framework.
 See how to apply these principles to Oracle on Azure IaaS workloads.
 author: jessiehaessler
 ms.author: jhaessler